costajob/app-servers/README.md

 ##### Considerations
 Crystal language recorded the best lap of the pack, outperforming more mature languages.
-Memory consumption, as for the others binary-compiled languages, is also very good.
+Memory consumption is also very good.

 ##### Concurrency and parallelism
-As expected Crystal does not supports parallelism: only one CPU is squeezed by the language.
+As expected Crystal does not supports parallelism yet.